virtual-labs/ctnt-research-docs/docs/publications.md

+# Virtual Labs:Research  Publications

-# EDUCATIONAL TECHNOLOGY AND COMPUTING PEDAGOGY VIRTUAL LABS
+## EDUCATIONAL TECHNOLOGY AND COMPUTING PEDAGOGY VIRTUAL LABS

 - K.C.
 Bandi, A.K.
 Nori, V. Choppella, and S. Kode.
 A virtual laboratory for teaching linux on the web.
 In IEEE 3rd International Conference on Technology for Education, pages 212--215.
 IEEE Press, 2011.